kovidgoyal/calibre/manual/edit.rst

 converting, |app| assumes that the marked title page contains only the cover and no other content.

-Deleteing files
+Deleting files
 ^^^^^^^^^^^^^^^^

 You can delete files by either right clicking on them or by selecting them and pressing the Delete key.
+Deleting a file removes all references to the file from the OPF file, saving you that chore.
+However, references in other places are not removed, you can use the Check Book tool to easily find and remove/replace them.

 Export/import of files
 ^^^^^^^^^^^^^^^^^^^^^^^^